smartinrub/sergiomartinrubio.com/_posts/2021-09-21-behavioral-patterns.md

     ```java
     Policy policy = new Policy();

     CreatePolicy createPolicy = new CreatePolicy(policy);
     UpdatePolicy updatePolicy = new UpdatePolicy(policy);
     CancelPolicy cancelPolicy = new CancelPolicy(policy);

     PolicyCommandsInvoker policyCommandsInvoker = new PolicyCommandsInvoker();
     policyCommandsInvoker.takeCommand(createPolicy);
     policyCommandsInvoker.takeCommand(updatePolicy);
     policyCommandsInvoker.takeCommand(cancelPolicy);

     policyCommandsInvoker.runCommands(UUID.randomUUID());
     ```

 ## Strategy

-Strategy pattern defines a family of behaviors which are interchangeable.
+The <u>strategy</u> pattern defines a family of behaviors which are interchangeable.
 This pattern allows you to change at runtime the way an object behaves.
 Therefore, instead of having multiple instances, there will be only one that is able to interchange different behaviors, and the only requirement for these strategies or behaviors is having a common interface required by the context object.

 ### Implementation